 Online dating is one of the most popular ways to meet a partner and it’s opened up the world in a way that nothing else ever has.
 This also means being exposed to a lot more danger than ever before.
 Bad things can happen anywhere but it’s important to take steps to protect yourself physically and financially.

 This is most often not the case and both people are left having had a bad experience and judging all men by the same yardstick.
-The reality is THERE ARE men who simply want to scam women for money, residency, or a way out of the country.
+The reality is THERE ARE men who simply want to scam women for money, residency or a way out of the country.
 There are also men who are insanely genuine; unfortunately the bad often outweigh the good.

 So, if you find yourself in a situation where you’ve met someone overseas, what should you do?
-Consider these six things.

 Your Heart is Great But… Use Your Head

 I did my share of crazy.
 Many people would say that what I did after I met MarocBaba was insane, and maybe it was.
 I know personally of a lot of women meeting men online in other countries and then uprooting their entire lives to move to said country and start a life together.
 Sometimes it works, but a lot of times it ends up leading to big problems.

 Leave a Record of Where You Will Be

-Set Check-In Times
+Set Check-In Times with a Trusted Friend

 Talk with your friends and family before you travel to give them a rough timeline of your plans.
 Let them know how often you will try to check in.
-Create a plan with them on what they should do if they don’t hear from you within a determined time period.
+Then create a plan with them on what they should do if they don’t hear from you within a determined time period.

 Register with Your Embassy and Foreign Affairs Department

-Most all countries have a program in place for their citizens to register when they are traveling abroad.
+Most countries have a program in place for citizens to register when they are traveling abroad.
 Do it and keep the information updated.
 If your family is unsure where you are or if you are in need of assistance, your government needs to have as much information about you as possible to help find you.

 Sound Too Good To Be True?
 It Probably Is…

-If I had a penny for all of the stories I have heard men tell women about how they’re going to wine and dine and sweep them off their feet I could own an island by now.
+If I had a penny for all of the stories I have heard men tell women about how they’re going to wine and dine and sweep them off their feet I would own a private island by now.